|

 chose Douglas Fir as I am hoping to see only a small amount of movement

-the wood has settled down.
+in the table once the wood has settled down.
 The climate inside the Bothy changes very

 significantly and so the end caps and centre have the capacity to let